gabrielapal/Emoji-gif/README.md

 # Emoji Art

-Learning Python development using Trinket.
+An introduction to Python development using Trinket.

 Built a face emoji that changes expressions when any key is pressed.